apache/pekko-connectors-kafka/README.md

 Contributions are very welcome.
 If you have an idea on how to improve Pekko, don't hesitate to create an issue or submit a pull request.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for details on the development workflow and how to create your pull request.

-## Caveat Emptor

-Pekko Connectors are not always binary compatible between releases.
-API changes that are not backward compatible might be introduced as we refine and simplify based on your feedback.
-A module may be dropped in any release without prior deprecation.